Configuring your App

 ?>

-Once the user has authorized your application, you can start using the Graph API to access user profile information as well as friend data.
+Once the user has authorized your application, you can start using the

 Social Channels

-Facebook Platform provides a number of different ways for users to share with their friends from your app.
-We call these Social Channels.
+Social Channels.
 Your app can publish directly to a user's News Feed, send Requests to their friends and leverage our automatic channels.

 Feed